-Mark Winey became dean of the College of Biological Sciences at UC Davis on August 1, 2016.
+Mark Winey became dean of the UC Davis College of Biological Sciences on August 1, 2016.
 He came to UC Davis following 25 years of teaching, research and leadership at the University of Colorado, Boulder.
 He is a distinguished biologist, an experienced administrator and a strong advocate of biology education at every level.

-Dean Winey is a graduate of Syracuse University with a B.S. in Biology with honors and earned a Ph.D. in Molecular and Cellular Biology at the University of Wisconsin, Madison.
+Dean Winey graduated from Syracuse University with a B.S. in Biology with honors and earned a Ph.D. in Molecular and Cellular Biology at the University of Wisconsin, Madison.
 Following graduate school, he served as an NIH Postdoctoral Fellow in the Department of Genetics at the University of Washington.
-He then joined the faculty at the University of Colorado, Boulder in 1991, where he went on to attain tenure.
-From 2012 to 2016, Mark served as the chair of the Department of Molecular, Cellular and Developmental Biology, before accepting the role of dean at UC Davis.
+In 1991, he joined the faculty at the University of Colorado, Boulder where he eventually attained tenure.
+From 2012 to 2016, Winey served as the chair of the Department of Molecular, Cellular and Developmental Biology.

 - 1983 B.S. in Biology, Syracuse University